 Please discuss with us prior to order.

-Units are housed in robust weatherproof enclosures to IP66, incorporating bottom gland plate.
+This thermocouple reference device is housed in robust weatherproof enclosures to IP66, incorporating bottom gland plate.
 Fixing lugs for wall mounting are provided.
 Easy access to terminal rails and block assembly is via a lockable, hinged-front door.